Decentralized Finance (DeFi): DappRadar’s Ultimate Guide

 What is yield farming?

-Yield farming is using decentralized finance to maximize returns through lending or borrowing crypto on a DeFi platform to earn cryptocurrency in return.
+Yield farming uses decentralized finance to maximize returns through lending or borrowing crypto on a DeFi platform to earn cryptocurrency.
 Yield farmers who want to increase their yield can employ more complex tactics and build positions on several networks and applications.
 Notably, users should always access the costs of these activities compared to the rewards to see if a profit margin exists and over what timeframe.

 Crypto lending refers to decentralized finance that allows investors to lend their cryptocurrencies to different borrowers to get interest payments in return.
 Rewards can float between 1% and 20% on various platforms and higher for certain coins.
 Many platforms specializing in lending crypto also accept stablecoins pegged to the US dollar.

-Using a DeFi platform, a borrower can take a loan.
+Moreover, using a DeFi platform, a borrower can take a loan.
 The lending process is executed from start to finish without intermediaries.
-A token holder sends tokens they intend to lend into a pool using a smart contract.
+Using a smart contract, a token holder sends tokens they intend to lend into a pool.
 Once the coins are sent to a smart contract, they become available to other users to borrow.
 A borrower will often have to provide collateral to secure the loan.
 Afterward, the smart contract issues tokens, usually the platform’s native token, that are distributed to the lender as a reward.

 Staying safe in DeFi

-Additionally, do some research on the team behind the project.
-This might be a big red flag if a project has not given any information about the development and management teams.
-Most successful crypto projects are very open about their creators and developers.
+- Research the Team: Investigate the team behind the project.
+A lack of information about the development and management teams could be a significant red flag.
+Most successful crypto projects are transparent about their creators and developers.

 DappRadar is the World’s Dapp Store and the leading authority on blockchain analytics.
 We record and analyze data from thousands of platforms; DeFi is a big part of our work.
 Rankings pages for DeFi show which dapps are performing the best over different periods.
 And our dedicated DeFi page gives an overview of the sector to show how it performs.